Consumer Finance Assignments (subject to change)

 • The information to complete the application will be provided in class.
 DO NOT FILL OUT THE APPLICATION until I give you the information.

-• Before turning it in you must handwrite the following on the point system page:
+• Before turning it in you must handwrite the following on the point system page and show the math:

-• Disposable income: Monthly income - Monthly payments
+3. Disposable income = Monthly Gross income - Monthly debt payments

 • Print and submit the application and point system when you are done.